rhenning/resume/README.md

 being merged until these issues have been resolved by follow-up commits on the topic branch.

+Branches named `dev` or matching the pattern `v[0-9]*` (_i.e._ beginning with the letter `v` and a digit, optionally followed by additional text) are handled as special cases, intended as perennial children of the `main` branch.
+Merging pull requests to these branches generates _non-public draft_ pre-releases by default, while merges to `main` are published for download by the general public.

 I've glossed over a good bit of fine detail above.
 In spirit of that old adage _a picture is worth a thousand words_, a few are included below.